h2suzuki/ansible-lxr-nupic.core/README.md

  - Ansible 1.7-1
  - CentOS 6.5

-This playbook can index any git repository that "ctag" can read, but the configuration file is set to index [nupic.core](https://github.com/numenta/nupic.core) because it is the purpose of this project.
+This playbook can index any git repository that "ctag" can handle, but the configuration file is set to index [nupic.core](https://github.com/numenta/nupic.core) because it is the purpose of this project.

 ## Instructions